Korean, Edit

 ○ 4th. cAMP and oxidized fatty acids produce thermogenin

-○ Adult obesity : Mast cell enlargement
+○ Adult obesity: Fat cell enlargement

 drawing

-Figure.
-2. White fat (left) and brown fat (right).
+Figure 2.
+White fat (left) and brown fat (right).
 (A) indicates droplets

 ⑤ Blood

-○ Substrate : Plasma
+○ Substrate: Plasma

 ○ Oxygen and nutrient transport, immune function to cope with infection